 Extraction guide

-You can often unzip an .mrpack file because MRPack is ZIP-based.
-But extraction usually shows only the manifest and bundled overrides.
-It does not automatically download every mod JAR referenced by the pack.
+You can extract an .mrpack file with 7-Zip, Windows Explorer, macOS Archive Utility, or another ZIP-compatible tool.
+Extraction reveals the manifest and bundled overrides, but it does not automatically download every mod JAR referenced by the pack.

 What happens when you unzip MRPack?